f4exb/sdrangel/plugins/channeltx/modnfm/readme.md

 <h3>23: Play file position slider</h3>

 This slider can be used to randomly set the current position in the file when file play is in pause state (button 18.3)

+<h3>24: DCS switch</h3>

+Checkbox to switch on the DCS (Digital Code Squelch) sub-audio modulation.

+<h3>25: DCS code</h3>

+This is the DCS octal code (0..511 in decimal 0..777 in octal)

+<h3>26: DCS positive modulation</h3>

+When checked the "1" bits are represented with positive shift frequency and "0" with negative shift.
+When unchecked (negative modulation) this is the opposite.